jonh14lk/Competitive_Programming/Notebook (based on the stanfordacm script)/code/graph_notes.md

 ## Minimum vertex-disjoint path cover in directed acyclic graph (DAG)

 Given a directed acyclic graph G=(V, E), we are to find the minimum number of vertex-disjoint paths to cover each vertex in V. We can construct a bipartite graph G' from G. Each vertex v is replaced by v-in and v-out, where v-in is connected by edges going into v and v-out is connected to edges coming out from v.
-Then it can be shown that G' has a matching M of sizem if and only if G has a vertex-disjoint path cover C of containing m edges and n-m paths.
+Then it can be shown that G' has a matching M of size m if and only if G has a vertex-disjoint path cover C of containing m edges and n-m paths.

 ## Minimum general path cover in directed acyclic graph (DAG)

 A general path cover is a path cover where a vertex can belong to more than one path.
 A minimum general path cover may be smaller than a minimum vertex-disjoint path cover.
 A minimum general path cover can be found almost like a minimum vertex-disjoint path cover.
 It suffices to add some new edges to the matching graph so that there is an edge a - b always when there is a path from a to b in the original graph.

-## Dilworth's theorem
+## Dilworth's theorem and maximum antichain

 An antichain is a set of nodes of a graph such that there is no path from any node to another node using the edges of the graph.
 Dilworth's theorem states that in a directed acyclic graph, the size of a minimum general path cover equals the size of a maximum antichain.

+Or in other words: For a DAG G that if has edges from vertex i -> vertex j and vertex j -> k, then it also has a edge from vertex i -> vertex k, the size of a minimum path cover is equal to the size of a maximum independent set.

+## Maximum weighted antichain

+(https://atcoder.jp/contests/abc354/tasks/abc354_g) In this problem, each vertex has a cost a[i].
+The cost of an antichain is equal to the sum of the costs of the vertices present in it.
+We need to find the maximum cost of a antichain.
+We can construct the same bipartite of the maximum antichain problem from a dag G, these edges have an infinite capacity.
+We also need to create a source vertex and a sink, and we need to add edges source -> v-in with capacity a[v] and v-out -> sink with capacity a[v].
+The answer is equal to the sum of all a[i] minus the maximum flow on this network.

 ## Hall's Theorem